NicerHugs/basicRouter/README.md

 ```

 First we check to make sure the current route has a fragment identifier.
 If we are at the root, and therefore our hash is falsey, we will just return the key as an empty string.
 In all other cases, we will loop through our available routes one by one until we find a match with the just created regEx.
-We return an object that includes the key for the matched route function (as it appears in our `routes` hash) and the any arguments the route function will need (as returned from our match function).
+We return an object that includes the key for the matched route function (as it appears in our `routes` hash) and any arguments the route function will need (as returned from our match function).
 Now let's update our `_handleRoute` function to use these new functions:

 ```
 _handleRoute: function() {